ericlai616/reviewer-assignment-bot/README.md

 ----- | -----
 id | ID of GitHub App
 private-key-path | The file containing the private key generated from GitHub App.
-Default: `private-key.pem` base-url | The base URL of GitHub REST API for GitHub Enterprise support.
+Default: `private-key.pem` secret | The secret of the GitHub App webhook base-url | The base URL of GitHub REST API for GitHub Enterprise support.
 Default: `https://github.com/api/v3`

 `labels`: Key-value pairs for configuration of triggering auto review request(s)